35up/js-sdk/packages/browser/README.md

 ## About sessions

-When a session is not provided we generate a unique session id which will be stored in the browser `localStorage` and used between client sessions.
+When a session is not provided the library automatically generates a unique session id which will be stored in the browser `localStorage` and used between client sessions.

 The _Sdk_ exposes a `resetSession` method that removes the session from `localStorage`, in case a new session id is desired.